phalcon-orphanage/docs/en/reference/tutorial-invo-3.rst

 * If the field data type is text or similar (char, varchar, text, etc.) It uses an SQL "like" operator to filter the results.
 * If the data type is not text or similar, it'll use the operator "=".

-Additionally, "Criteria" ignores all the $_POST variables that do not match any field in the table.
+Additionally, "Criteria" ignores all the :code:`$_POST` variables that do not match any field in the table.
 Values are automatically escaped using "bound parameters".

 Now, we store the produced parameters in the controller's session bag: